Cesar-Miranda/Pkm_Scrapper/README.md

 # Pkm_Scrapper
- Crawler to scrape all 900 pkmns names and types.
+ This Crawler will scrape 900 pages from bulbapedia.com collecting pokemons names and types.

 The output will be a CSV file that looks like this:

+'''
 name,type1,type2
 Bulbasaur,Grass,Poison
 Ivysaur,Grass,Poison